 The district may exempt a recently arrived limited English proficient student from the NeSA-Reading test (only) for 12 months or one reporting period.
 A district must assess the writing, mathematics, and science achievement (NeSA-W, NeSA-M, and NeSA-S) of a recently arrived limited English proficient student using appropriate accommodations.
+While recently arrived students are required to take the NeSA-M, the results are not included in the AYP calculation.

-For AYP purposes, recently arrived limited English proficient students are counted as having participated in the state's assessments for purposes of meeting the participation requirement if they take either the English Language Development Assessment (ELDA) OR the reading test (NeSA-R) AND both the mathematics and science assessment (NeSA-M and NeSA-S).
+For AYP purposes, recently arrived limited English proficient students are counted as having participated in the state's assessments for purposes of meeting the participation requirement if they take either the English Language Proficiency Assessment for the 21st Century (ELPA21) OR the reading test (NeSA-R) AND both the mathematics and science assessment (NeSA-M and NeSA-S).